ibm-cloud-docs/log-analysis/config_agent_kube_cluster.md

 ## Step 2.
-Store your logDNA ingestion key as a Kubernetes secret
+Store your LogDNA ingestion key as a Kubernetes secret
 {: #config_agent_kube_cluster_step2}

-Create a Kubernetes secret to store your logDNA ingestion key for your service instance.
+Create a Kubernetes secret to store your LogDNA ingestion key for your service instance.

-The LogDNA ingestion key is used to open a secure web socket to the logDNA ingestion server and to authenticate the logging agent with the {{site.data.keyword.la_full_notm}} service.
+The LogDNA ingestion key is used to open a secure web socket to the LogDNA ingestion server and to authenticate the logging agent with the {{site.data.keyword.la_full_notm}} service.

 Run the following command:

 ```
-kubectl create secret generic logdna-agent-key --from-literal=logdna-agent-key=<logDNA_ingestion_key> -n ibm-observe
+kubectl create secret generic logdna-agent-key --from-literal=logdna-agent-key=<LogDNA_ingestion_key> -n ibm-observe
 ```
 {: pre}